knetikmedia/knetikcloud-ruby-client/docs/UsersApi.md

 api_instance = KnetikCloudClient::UsersApi.new

 opts = {
-  password_reset: KnetikCloudClient::ARequestToResetAUsersPasswordByUsingAKnownUserProperty.new # ARequestToResetAUsersPasswordByUsingAKnownUserProperty | An object containing one of three methods to look up a user
+  password_reset: KnetikCloudClient::PasswordResetRequest.new # PasswordResetRequest | An object containing one of three methods to look up a user
 }

 begin